 Only employees of vocational schools, Colleges and Universities, in-house vocational training departments, non-commercial research institutions and non-commercial educational departments as well as students are authorized to log on to the Extranet with

-access to Word-Docs for SIMATIC PCS 7 Training curriculums.
+access to Word-Docs for SIMATIC PCS 7 Learn-/Training Documents.

 Extranet access with password to the